ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 - Finishing up the "The New Mutants" movie.
 - Kuya visited then I took a nap.
+- Volleyball!
-- Played volleyball and had good numbers and good players, but could tell people got tired at the end.
+  - Had good numbers and good players, but could tell people got tired at the end.
 - Went to Brenners.
   - Won both times in spikeball.
-  - 1 with Kirby and 1 with Brenner.
+  - 1 with Kirby and 1 with Brenners.
   - It started raining during the 2nd game so we tried playing under the tarp, but was too low.
   - Pulled in Puzzle & Dragons since it was a Demon Slayer event.
     - Got Nezuko!